dar4466/DeFogReplication/README.md

 In DeFog, they have mentioned they send concurrent requests using Jmeter but I could only see the jmeter setup available for iPokeman only.

-For YOLO, PocketSphinx and Aeneas - there is a code to simulate concurrent requests for 2,5,10,25 and 50 users in the concurrent folder.
+For YOLO, PocketSphinx and Aeneas - there is a code to simulate concurrent requests for 2,5,10,25 and 50 users in the "concurrent users" folder.

 scp the concurrent user files (twousers.sh, fiveusers.sh and so on) to the docker folder on the edge device after the dockers have been build and pass the required parameters for the deployment modes and applications